[Updated July 2020]

 - Fujifilm FinePix XP120.
 This had a frustrating battery life and no obvious way to modify aperture or shutter speed settings.

 - Panasonic Lumix DMC-GX85.
-Though arguably a great featured camera, its complicated controls made this camera hard to navigate for our young photographer.
+Though arguably an expensive and great featured camera, its complicated controls made this camera hard to navigate for our young photographer.
 And the touch screen also made it easy to bump into unwanted modes.

 What do all the camera terms really mean?